-A series of very short animations that attempt to squeeze 1600 years of linguistic history into a little over ten minutes.
-The series looks at how English grew from a small local variety into a major global language, and uncovers the sources of English words and phrases from Shakespeare and the King James Bible to American popular culture and the digital age.
-All narrated in a reassuringly deadpan way by Clive Anderson.
+A series of short animations that attempt to squeeze 1600 years of linguistic history into a little over ten minutes.
 The series won a ‘Learning on Screen’ award in 2012.

-A series of twenty short episode teaching a selection of phrases and idioms that were coined or popularised by Shakespeare.
-‘Dead as a doornail’; ‘It’s all Greek to me’; that sort of thing.
+A series of twenty short episodes teaching a selection of phrases and idioms that were coined or popularised by Shakespeare.
 Produced by BBC Learning English in association with the OU.
-The series was a Runner-up in the ‘Resources for Secondary and Higher Learners’ category at the English Speaking Union awards, 2016, and was nominated for a British Council ELTon Award in ‘Innovation in learner resources’ in 2017.
+Runner-up in the ‘Resources for Secondary and Higher Learners’ category at the English Speaking Union awards, 2016, and was nominated for a British Council ELTon Award in ‘Innovation in learner resources’ in 2017.